adorsys/xs2a/doc/roadmap.md

 - Event table new searchable columns: psu info and tpp
 - Store in payments and in consents creation date and time
 - Payment Authorisations and Payment Cancellation Authorisations should be separated from AIS Consent Authorisations
+- Bugfix: Consents without successful authorisation should expire with status Rejected
+- Bugfix: Return a corresponding "Bad Request" error response if consentApi._createConsent receives a consent object that contains both the list of accounts (resp. balances, transaction) and the flag AllPsd2 or AvailableAccounts
+- Bugfix: Check incoming requests to have required information
+- Bugfix: No IBAN validation for payment initiation
+- Bugfix: Tpp-Redirect-Uri is not mandatory for REDIRECT approach

+### version 2.2 (Planned date 29.03.2019)
 - Bugfix: 500 Error when double Start Cancellation Authorisation
-- Bugfix: Return a corresponding "Bad Request" error response if consentApi._createConsent receives a consent object that contains both the list of accounts (resp. balances, transaction) and the flag AllPsd2 or AvailableAccounts
 - Bugfix: Wrong response body for Start Payment Authorisation request Redirect Explicit approach for XS2A connector
-- Bugfix: Consents without successful authorisation should expire with status Rejected
 - Bugfix: Wrong response for provision of an invalid TAN or password
 - Bugfix: "Currency" should be optional while creating AIS consent
 - Bugfix: Validation of frequency per day for consents
-- Bugfix: Tpp-Redirect-Uri is not mandatory for REDIRECT approach
-- Bugfix: No IBAN validation for payment intiation
-- Bugfix: Check incoming requests to have required information
 - Bugfix: Retrieve payment data by redirect-id with correct endpoint

 ### Upcoming features 2.x/3.x (Priorities may be changed)